T-parrish/100daysofcode/r1-log.md

 ### R1D21
 🍣 Built a handful of components, started rigging the front end to the back end using Axios, upgraded productivity with Emmet and es7 snippets, customized VScode a bit more to optimize for my workflow.

+### R1D22
+🍻 I'm coding a React app from an AirBnb flat that was built during a time when America was still a British colony.
+Oh, and Czech beer is cheaper than water.
+What a trip.